bioinformatics-ca/MIC_2021/pre-work_MIC_2021.md

 home: https://bioinformaticsdotca.github.io/MIC_2021
 ---

-## Pre-workshop Videos
+## Videos

 It is in your best interest to complete these before the workshop.

 ### Day 1 : To be seen before Wed Sept 1, 11 am EDT